martin12333/zorse-lang--drop--busybox/README.md

 ## Goals

-- Not introducing any new concepts or APIs.
+- Isomorphism: Supporting browsers, NodeJS, and other future platforms.
-- Runtime staying entirely in WebAssembly and WASI and be portable.
+- Portability: Staying entirely in WebAssembly and WASI for max portability.
-- Being as transparent for end user code as possible by emulating NodeJS APIs.
+- Compatibility: Not introducing any new concepts.
+Faithfulness to NodeJS APIs.

 ## Features